cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 With more than 2 players, there isn't an exact GTO strategy, but it is possible to approximate one.
 In practice, even in the 2-player setting, we have to approximate GTO strategies in full-sized poker games.
 We will go more into the details of what it means to solve a game in section 3.1 "What is Solving"?

 Intuition for this in poker can be explained using a simple all-in game where one player must either fold or bet all his chips and the second player must either call or fold if the first player bets all the chips.
 We'll refer to these two players as the "all-in player" and the "calling player".
-We assume each player starts with 10 big blinds.
+We assume each player starts with 10 big blinds and P1 puts in a small blind of 0.5 units and P2 puts in a big blind of 1 unit.
 There are three possible outcomes:

 | Scenarios  | Player 1 (SB)  | Player 2 (BB) | Result |
 |---|---|---|---|